CESSProject/cess-bootstrap/README.md

 ### Environment required:

-* centos7 and above or Ubuntu18.04 and above
+* Centos7 and above or Ubuntu18.04 and above
 * Internet connection required
+* Public IP address

 ### Steps for usage